FelixSchladt/OxideWM/man/src/oxide-config.1.md

 : quits the workspace

 Meta+t
-: opens a new firefox window
+: opens dmenu

-1/2/3/4/5/6/7/8/9;
+1/2/3/4/5/6/7/8/9
 : workspace numbers

-Meta+<workspace number>
+Meta+[WORKSPACE_NUMBER]
-: switches to workspace <workspace number>
+: switches to workspace number

-Control+Meta+<workspace number>
+Control+Meta+[WORKSPACE_NUMBER]
-: moves window to workspace <workspace number>
+: moves window to workspace number

-Meta+Shift+<workspace number>
+Meta+Shift+[WORKSPACE_NUMBER]
-: moves window to workspace <workspace number> and follows it
+: moves window to workspace number and follows it

 # BORDERS

-border_witdh
+border_width
-: sets the border witdh of windows in pixels
+: sets the border width of windows in pixels

 border_color
 : sets the border color and has to be entered in hexadecimal